-The cuisine in Guatemala will include some old favorites like homemade guacamole and corn tortillas, and some new dishes that are sure to please, like hearty stews, fresh tropical fruits, and frijoles volteados, another local dish.
+The cuisine in Guatemala includes some favorites like homemade guacamole and corn tortillas, and some new dishes that are sure to please, like hearty stews, fresh tropical fruits, and frijoles volteados, another local dish.

-During her teenage years, Virginia Burmester spent a full year studying in the U.S. and soon thereafter, traveled to Belgium as a volunteer.
+During her teenage years, Country Director Virginia Burmester spent a full year studying in the U.S. and shortly therafter traveled to Belgium as a volunteer.
 Once she had some globetrotting under her belt, Virginia was inspired to become a local community development leader in her native Guatemala.
-She's worked as an English teacher in Guatemala City for 25 years, and later, as a liaison to international exchange students and host families with AFS.
+She worked as an English teacher in Guatemala City for 25 years, and later, as a liaison to international exchange students and host families with AFS.
 She absolutely adores the opportunity to work with international volunteers and is always happy to share some of her deep knowledge of Guatemalan culture and history.
-Get to know her family, which includes four daughters, two grandchildren, and pet golden, Mia, when you volunteer abroad in Guatemala.
+Get to know her family, which includes four daughters, two grandchildren, and pet golden, Mia, when you volunteer abroad in Guatemala!

 When you support The Child Development Project in Guatemala, you’ll have an opportunity to work with a particularly vulnerable group - children.
 With the help of our volunteers, our partner organizations provide local children with the basics: a safe place, warm meals, education services, and very importantly love and attention.